From $78K Solo to $130K with Partners in 16 Weeks: The Strategic Alliance That 5x’d Client Acquisition

 Week 10-12: First Referrals and System Refinement

 Week 10, the first referral came in.
-Sales consultant identified client expanding sales team, introduced via email using a template.
+A sales consultant spotted a client expanding their sales team and sent an email introduction using the template.

 This speed mattered.
-Partner saw referral → close in under 2 weeks.
-The proof system worked.
+The partner saw a referral turn into a closed deal in under 2 weeks, which proved the system worked.

 Week 11, three more referrals: